-The Recce Trail Mission and Trail Jammie events all start at Fort Highland on the edge of the Eastern Escarpment near Dullstroom in Mpumalanga and finish at Fort Mission at Dullstroom.
+The Recce Trail Mission, the Trail Jammie and Trail Light Duty events all start at Fort Highland on the edge of the Eastern Escarpment near Dullstroom in Mpumalanga.
+All the events finish at Fort Mission at Dullstroom.

-The Jammie events are Trail Running support events on the Recce Trail Mission routes.
-‘Jammie’ is the terminology used for Special Forces support personnel that are not directly involved in a mission
+The Jammie and Light Duty events are Trail Running support events on the Recce Trail Mission routes.
+‘Jammie’ is the terminology used for Special Forces support personnel that are not directly involved in a mission.